bdstefan/run-the-rabbit/README.md

 # Run the Rabbit
-Run The Rabbit is a manager for RabbitMQ consumers.
+Run the Rabbit is a manager for RabbitMQ consumers.
 An app written in Go that automatically knows to adjust consumers numbers based on number of queued messages.